 Take a dip in the Antarctic Ocean

 Some say you’d have to be mad to do it, but for the ultimate bragging rights when you return home, why not do the Polar Plunge?
-Walk the plank from the gangway or take the leap from higher up and our team will capture it on camera.
+Walk the plank from the gangway or take the leap from higher up and the Aurora Expeditions team will capture it on camera.
 And your reward?
 A hot sauna and “I Survived the Polar Plunge” T-shirt.